Coast Guard, DHS.

 Background and Purpose

-Marine events are frequently held on the navigable waters within the boundary of the Fifth Coast Guard District.
-The on water activities that typically comprise marine events include sailing regattas, power boat races, swim races and holiday parades.
-For a description of the geographical area of each Coast Guard Sector—Captain of the Port Zone, please see 33 CFR 3.25.
+Marine events are frequently held on the navigable waters within the boundary of Fifth Coast Guard District.
+The water activities that typically comprise marine events include sailing regattas, powerboat races, swim races and holiday parades.
+For a description of the geographical area of the Coast Guard Sector Hampton Roads Captain of the Port Zone, please see 33 CFR 3.25-10.

-This regulation proposes to temporarily change the enforcement period of special local regulations for recurring marine events within the Fifth Coast Guard District.
-This proposed regulation applies to one marine event Start Printed Page 17104previously published at 33 CFR 100.501, Table to § 100.501.
+This regulation proposes to temporarily change the enforcement period of special local regulations for recurring marine events within Fifth Coast Guard District.
+This proposed regulation applies to one marine event in 33 CFR 100.501, Table to § 100.501.

 Discussion of Proposed Rule

-The Table to § 100.501, event No. 21 establishes the enforcement date for the Maryland Swim for Life.
-This regulation proposes to temporarily change the enforcement date from “June—3rd Saturday or July—3rd Saturday” to the second Saturday in July, holding this year's marine event on July 10, 2010.
-The District of Columbia Aquatics Club, which is the sponsor for this event, intends to hold this event annually; however, they have changed the date of the event for 2010 so that it is outside the scope of the existing enforcement period.
-Due to the need for vessel control while swimmers are in the water along the Chester River, vessel traffic would be temporarily restricted to provide for the safety of participants, spectators and transiting vessels.
+The Table to § 100.501, event No. 36 establishes the enforcement date for the “11th Hampton Blackbeard Festival”.
+This regulation proposes to temporarily change the enforcement date from “May—last Friday, Saturday and Sunday or June—1st Friday, Saturday, and Sunday” to the second Friday, Saturday and Sunday in July, holding the event on July 9, 10, and 11, 2010.
+The temporary special local regulations will be enforced from 11:30 a.m. to 2:30 p.m. and 9 p.m. to 10 p.m. on July 10, 2010, and from 12:30 p.m. to 1:30 p.m. on July 11, 2010 and will restrict general navigation in the regulated area during the event.
+The City of Hampton and The Virginia Air and Space Museum which is the sponsor for this event intends to hold this event annually; however, they have requested to change the date of the Start Printed Page 17101event for 2010 so that it is outside the scope of the existing enforcement period.
+Except for participants and vessels authorized by the Coast Guard Patrol Commander, no person or vessel will be allowed to enter or remain in the regulated area.
+These regulations are needed to control vessel traffic during the event to enhance the safety of participants, spectators and transiting vessels.

 We developed this proposed rule after considering numerous statutes and executive orders related to rulemaking.
 Below we summarize our analyses based on 13 of these statutes or executive orders.